Eastern Orthodoxy in Uganda: Organization

 The Russian Orthodox Church also has a mission parish, the Annunciation Orthodox Church on Bukasa Island in Lake Victoria.
 The parish was founded in 1983, and now is under the spiritual Omophore of Metropolitan Hilarion of ROCOR.
 Father Christopher Walusimbi is the parish priest.
 He has taken care of orphans and operates an ambulance service and was instrumental in the establishment of a school and a medical clinic.
 Both the school and clinic were dedicated to Saint Panteleimon of Nicomedia, but the Ugandan government assumed control and secularized them.
 The clinic which was started by Fr.
 Gerasimos in 1983 was abandoned after his expulsion from Uganda in 1988, however the use of aid from the Japanese government finished the clinic.
 Fr.
 Christopher planned and built the stone church building which is topped by a multi-colored Russian onion dome.

-History

-The founders of Orthodoxy in Uganda were four men, one of them Obadia Basajjakitalo.
-His grandson is Jonah, late Metropolitan of Kampala.

-Metropolitan Jonah said: "Some of the Africans were thinking people.
-They read books on the history of Christianity and found out that Catholics and Protestants are in opposition to each other in the way unsuitable for true Christians.
-They began to study thoroughly the Bible hoping to find answers to their questions.
-Once, one of them, an Anglican follower Rebuen Mukasa, encountered in a dictionary the word 'Orthodoxy' and became interested in its meaning.
-It was called a 'true Church, Mother Church' there.
-He showed this to his friends and began to seek for further information on Orthodoxy".

-This went on in the year 1919.
-They began to send letters all over the world with the questions on Orthodoxy.
-One came to a US citizen of African ancestry named George Alexander McGuire.
-He sent them some literature on his non-canonical "African Orthodox Church".
-Rebuen Mukasa and his friends then were finally convinced in setting up this religion in Africa.
-McGuire directed them to a Black Bishop named Daniel William Alexander who lived in South Africa.
-He came to Uganda and ordained them.
-Rebuen Mukasa became Father Spartas.
-But the bishop turned to be an Uniate.
-This was disclosed later by a Greek businessman.